Heinen & Hopman

 Constantijn Hopman: “The company originally did very little in the maritime market.
 But in the end, that segment became far bigger than our work ashore.
 The maritime branch has grown rapidly and these days, we are represented worldwide by more than 2,200 employees at 54 locations.
 Everywhere there’s a maritime hub, we have a physical presence.”

 Since 2010, Heinen & Hopman have made intensive use of the 2BA product data pool to support the cost price calculations and the purchasing process.
-The Board also sees its increasing added value now that more and more shipbuilders and maritime suppliers are taking part in that data pool.
+The Heinen & Hopman Board also realizes the increasing added value of the 2BA data pool now that more and more shipbuilders and maritime suppliers are taking part in that data pool.

-And the current developments around the UOB (uniform objects library) for the 3D modeller are being closely monitored, partly because of the seamless integration with the 2BA product database.
+Additionally the current developments around the UOB (uniform Objects Library) for the 3D modeller are being closely monitored, partly because of the seamless integration with the 2BA product database.

 Which restrictions does Heinen & Hopman see in the maritime supply chain?